augustodoc/CiscoPlApp/Package Installation/SetupAndRun.md

 # Setup and Run
 At terminal shell prompt of Nix* OS machine enter:

-1. For setup:
+1. For setup, enter in Pagkage Installation directory and type:
-user@host:~ $ pip3 install -f requirements.txt
+user@host:~ $ pip3 install -f ciscoplapp-0.1.tar.gz
 2. For run, enter a command:
 user@host:.../... $ ciscoplapp
 a shell script launch the application.